-Dave began a lifetime of music the day he heard his older sister make the most amazing sounds from a small Winter Practice piano in the family living room.
-He sat down next to her and began to play along.
-She smiled, and provided encouragement, and he tried to push her off the piano bench!
+One day, a few years ago, I heard my older sister make the most amazing sounds from a small Winter Practice piano in the family living room.
+I sat down next to her and began to play along.
+She smiled, and provided encouragement, as I tried to push her off the piano bench!

-So at the tender age of six, he began a life-long passion for music.
+So at the tender age of six, I began a life-long passion for music.

-During this period, Dave would also discover an aptitude for all things electric and electronic.
-Homemade speakers, a custom Leslie for his Hammond and ultimately an internship, at the age of fifteen, in a 4-track recording studio instilled an appreciation in him for how to “make music sound good”.
+During my early years as a musician, I discovered I had an aptitude for all things electric and electronic.
+Homemade speakers, a custom Leslie for my Hammond and ultimately an internship, at the age of fifteen, in a 4-track recording studio instilled an appreciation in how to “make music sound good”.

+When the disco rage wiped out live music in a lot of clubs, I took some time away from performing and worked at Bose Corporation, where I eventually became the Recording Engineer.
 Mixing music, sound effects, and narration in over 15 languages was just another day the office.
-But, as great as this “office” was, he felt the pull of entrepreneurship.
-In 1981, together with a like-minded audio engineer, he went into business for himself.
+But, as great as this “office” was, I felt the pull of entrepreneurship.

 These skills led to the next logical choice: my own recording studio.

 I opened a studio on Newbury Street in 1985, where projects for ad agencies, corporate clients and the new wave rock scene kept us going 24/7.
 In 1989, I married the love of my life and we moved to London to take a break from the fast lane.

 That "break" didn't last too long.

 All night hip-hop sessions in central London, mixing BBC soundtracks and producing local British singer-songwriters made my London experience rich with musical learning and diversity.
 We moved to Pittsburgh in 1990 to be near my family and help as much as I could with my aging dad, a Battle of the Bulge WWII vet, and the man that made my career possible with a lifetime of support.